SmileDailyGoodLife/python_learning/README.md

 ## Queues and Stacks

 Explore the concepts of queues and stacks using Python's `collections.deque` module.
 This section includes examples of queue operations (enqueue and dequeue) and stack operations (push and pop).

+## Hashing and Security

+This section covers the basics of hashing, including dictionary and hash tables, advanced hashing with `hashlib`, and handling hash collisions.
+It also includes practical projects like a file integrity checker and a simple password manager.

+For more advanced topics on hashing, refer to the separate file: `python-hashing.ipynb`.

 ## How to Use